somebeaver/Lowrider.js/README.md

 **component state**, which normalizes their behavior, providing you with a more predictable foundation upon which to build your components.

 Lowrider.js is not a framework.
-It's only job is to implement a few critical core concepts.
+Its only job is to implement a few critical core concepts.

 ## Component Lifecycle